-They bring in a freezer during the TT Racing to store the extra bodies when the mortuary has filled up.
+The hospital brings in a refrigeration van during the TT Racing to store the extra bodies when the mortuary has filled up.

 According to a colleague, there were at least 12 deaths this year.
 Five Professional riders which get documented in the race stats.
 The non-professional riders, race marshals and other odds and sods don’t get added to the official TT related death lists.
 It’s also hard to keep track of the riders that are sent to Liverpool for specialist care that end up dying.
 The paralysed aren’t really counted nor the simple leg or pelvis fractures.
 But the TT racing offers freedom and speed for so many and the Island economy does ok from it.
 The average speed around the island track is about 135mph but they get to over 200mph in places through the mountain road and village streets.
 I was here last year too and then the riders were asking that spectators be reminded that selfie sticks projected onto the track are a bad idea as the riders were almost hitting them.

 Formula 1 has focussed on safety for a long time and lives have been saved by introducing certain measures.
 On the other side, people have a right to risk their lives.
 One taxi driver actually said that without fatalities the race wouldn’t attract the same crowd!
 Something I don’t believe.
 I’m not wanting an argument with bikers or TT fans as I appreciate the need for speed and personal freedom.
-Fair enough, if you carry Donor Cards I’ve no objection.
-The riders are modern day superheroes as are the doctors.
-The speeds and relexes are phenominal.
+Fair enough – if you carry Donor Cards I have certainly no objection.
+The riders are modern day superheroes as are the A&E doctors.
+The speeds and reflexes are phenominal.
 Watch a bit… It’s amazing!

-A brilliant medical lecture by motorcycle doctor and anaesthetist John Hinds…
+A brilliant medical lecture by motorcycling doctor and anaesthetist John Hinds…